 The River Oaks Chamber Orchestra (ROCO) is a forty-piece professional chamber orchestra that was founded in 2005 by Alecia Lawyer.
 A Juilliard-trained musician with an eclectic background as a performer, recording artist, adjunct professor and radio host, Ms. Lawyer had a vision to redefine the orchestral experience for both audience and musicians.
 The result is ROCO: an orchestra of all-star musicians, distinguished conductors and famous composers who come together from all over the world to present unexpected classics, original compositions and delightful performances that dissolve the barriers between audience and orchestra.

-Shape the future of classical music through energizing, personalizing and modernizing the orchestral experience.
+Shape the future of classical music through energizing, modernizing and personalizing the orchestral experience.

 ROCO plays classical music that delights audiences and challenges musicians, including popular and lesser-known pieces.
 ROCO often introduces world premieres, many of which are composed specifically to showcase the talents of ROCO musicians.